italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 .. note::

     **Device Integrity Service:** In this section the Device Integrity Service is considered as it is provided by device manufacturers.
-This service allows the verification of a key being securely stored within the device's hardware through a signed document (attestation).
-Additionally, it offers the verifiable proof that a specific app instance (Wallet Instance) is authentic, unaltered, and in its original state using a specialized signed document (assertion) made for this scope.
+This service allows the verification of a key being securely stored within the device's hardware through a signed object.
+Additionally, it offers the verifiable proof that a specific Wallet Instance is authentic, unaltered, and in its original state using a specialized signed document made for this scope.

-    The service also incorporates details in both the attestation and the assertion, such as the device type, model, app version, operating system version, bootloader status, and other relevant information to assess the device has not been compromised.
+    The service also incorporates details in the signed object, such as the device type, model, app version, operating system version, bootloader status, and other relevant information to assess the device has not been compromised.
 For Android the service used is `Key Attestation`_ in addition to `Play Integrity API`_, while for iOS the `DeviceCheck`_ service.

 **Step 8**: The Device Integrity Service performs the following actions:

 * Creates a Key Attestation that is linked with the provided "challenge" and the public key of the Wallet Hardware.
 * Incorporates information pertaining to the device's security.
-* Uses an OEM certificate to sign the Key Attestation, thereby not only verifying the integrity of the Wallet Instance but also confirming that the Wallet Hardware Keys are securely managed by the operating system (hardware-backed).
+* Uses an OEM private key to sign the Key Attestation, therefore verifieable with the related OEM certificate, confirming that the Wallet Hardware Keys are securely managed by the operating system.

-**Step 9**: The Wallet Instance sends the ``challenge`` with Key Attestation and Wallet Hardware Key Tag to the Wallet Provider Backend in order to register the Wallet Instance identified by the Wallet Hardware Key public key.
+**Step 9**: The Wallet Instance sends the ``challenge`` with Key Attestation and Wallet Hardware Key Tag to the Wallet Provider Backend in order to register the Wallet Instance identified with the Wallet Hardware Key public key.

 .. note::